marcelofern/marcelofern.github.io/notes/databases/postgres/outages/renaming_a_table_using_view.md

 - has a trigger
 - has a constraint

-It will all work properly.
+The view will work properly.
 For example:

 ```sql
 DROP VIEW IF EXISTS foo_view;